Information for Faculty/Staff

 - Express concern for the student in a caring, supportive and non-judgmental manner.

 - Understand that the student may deny the problem.
-At this point you may want to consult with either Pacific Health Services or with Counseling Services staff.
+At this point you may want to consult with either Pacific Health Services or with CAPS staff.
 If the student's behaviors appear to be life threatening, then definitely seek assistance.

 - Reassure the student that help is available and change is possible.

-- Try to get the student to make a commitment to contact a counseling and/or medical referral.
+- Try to get the student to make a commitment to contact a therapy and/or medical referral.
 If the student expresses reluctance, find out why and address the concerns.

 - Follow-up; show continued support; ask about the referral.